isomerpages/govtech-stp/_returning-singapore-citizen-and-pr/entry-guide.md

 ### 2. Departure for Singapore

-All travellers taking a flight or ferry to Singapore, <u>must</u> present a <a href="#PDT">valid negative PDT report</a> during pre-boarding checks, otherwise they may be denied boarding.
+All travellers with travel history to higher risk countries/regions taking a flight or ferry to Singapore, must present a valid negative PDT report during pre-boarding checks, otherwise they may be denied boarding (see page [here](/sc-pr/shn-and-swab-summary) to check if a PDT is required).

 ### 3. Arrival in Singapore